Rose Rosa Damascene

 The rose originates from Asia.
 There are about 250 different species of roses and over 10,000 different hybrid varieties.
 Although about 30 of these are described as ‘odorata’, only three are commonly distilled for their perfume.
 These are Damask Rose (Rosa damascena), Cabbage Rose (Rosa centifola) and French Rose (Rosa gallica).

-Psychologically rose has aphrodisiac, relaxing and anti-depressant properties, it soothes the emotions and is often used in cases of anxiety, depression, nervous tension and stress-related disorders.
+Psychologically this oil has aphrodisiac, relaxing and anti-depressant properties, it soothes the emotions and is often used in cases of anxiety, depression, nervous tension and stress-related disorders.
 It can be helpful in dealing with anger, anxiety, sadness, disappointment and heartache.

-Rose has been used in cosmetics and medicines since the earliest times in fact GattefossÈ; tells us that all ancient pharmacopoeias are full of information on how to use aromatic plants and that the formulae of medicines made from rose would fill volumes.
-He also says that as rose has astringent, cleansing, stomachic properties it can be used against vomiting, diarrhoea and bleeding.
+This oil has been used in cosmetics and medicines since the earliest times in fact Gattefosse; tells us that all ancient pharmacopoeias are full of information on how to use aromatic plants and that the formulae of medicines made from lovely flower would fill volumes.
+He also says that as it has astringent, cleansing, stomachic properties it can be used against vomiting, diarrhoea and bleeding.

-Rose is used as a fragrance component in all kinds of cosmetic products; soaps, creams, perfumes etc. and Middle Eastern cuisine uses rose water (hydrosol) in some dishes.
-Rose blends well with other florals, all citrus, cedarwood, roman and german chamomile, clary sage, frankincense, neroli, petitgrain and sandalwood.
+Also used as a fragrance component in all kinds of cosmetic products; soaps, creams, perfumes etc. and Middle Eastern cuisine uses the hydrosol in some dishes.
+It blends well with other florals, all citrus, cedarwood, roman and german chamomile, clary sage, frankincense, neroli, petitgrain and sandalwood.
 In fact it could be said to blend well with most oils.